developer-portal/content/tech/languages/python/scipy.md

 $ sudo dnf install python3-sympy
 ```

-and then your endeavor to the realm of CAS (Computer Algebra System) can begin:
+and then your journey to the realm of CAS (Computer Algebra System) can begin:

 ```python
 >>> import sympy